PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 ### NetStatusResponse (0x08)

-Is it not entirely clear how these packets are used.
+Is it not entirely clear how these packets are used, nor if the structure represented here is correct.

 ```csharp
 struct NetStatusResponse